-In the spirit of full disclosure these were actually made for my husband’s office, it’s his birthday today ( yay he’s older than me again) and he needed to take in treats.
-So I hit two birds with one stone and decided to make them mother’s day themed and make them with my little man.
-Kids love to help cook and bake and my main tips for a peaceful experience are, expect a mess, don’t worry about perfection and eat a healthy lunch before making them so when the sugar hits their belly it’s not as dramatic!
+In the spirit of full disclosure, these were actually made for my husband’s office.
+It’s his birthday today (yay he’s older than me again) and he needed to take in treats.
+So I hit two birds with one stone.
+I decided to create Mother’s Day cupcakes and make them with my little man.
+Kids love to help cook and bake and my main tips for a peaceful experience are: expect a mess, don’t worry about perfection and eat a healthy lunch before making them so when the sugar hits their belly it’s not as dramatic!
 We had fun writing out the letters and making shapes with the candy.

 - Gather your materials.
 You will need your favorite cupcake mix and icing or recipes.
-Also to make the flowers and letter designs some rope licorice, and pink round candies.
+Also, to make the flowers and letter designs, find some rope licorice, and pink round candies.

 - Bake and cool your cupcakes.

-- Cut into smaller pieces you can make into petals
+- Cut into smaller pieces that you can make into petals

 - Make letters to spell out MOM on one cupcake each or.. put it on a single cupcake.